PSYCHOTHERAPY + INTERNAL FAMILY SYSTEMS THERAPY

 A bit about me

-Those experiences gave me a deep, firsthand understanding of the pressures that come with creative and high-performance careers—the constant drive to achieve, the weight of responsibility, and the toll it can take.
-Growing up in a military family, I also know what it means to be uprooted, to move between cities and countries, and to start over … again and again.
+I'm originally from the US and have made the UK my home for the past 25 years.
+Before becoming a therapist, I worked as a journalist and magazine editor, founded an events company, and led entrepreneurial ventures.
+Those years gave me firsthand experience of the pressures that come with creative and high-performance careers - the drive to achieve, the weight of responsibility, and the toll it takes on wellbeing.
+Growing up in a military family, I also know what it means to be uprooted, to move between cities and countries, and to start over.

 -